 Besley et al, 1969 (below) found the effect also with the gills of the freshwater mussel Dreissenia Polymorpha.
 Bowman et al reported the effect also occurred in oyster gill cilia (Science 1969; 164:325-6) and the effect could be reversed by heparin – the factor responsible being a cationically charged protein (Doggett RG, Harrison GM.
 Tex Rep Biol Med 1973; 31:685-689).

-Spock’s report caused a great deal of interest – but in all fairness, the observations did little to advance the understanding of the basic defect or treatment of cystic fibrosis.
+So although Spock’s report caused a great deal of interest – in all fairness, the observations did little to advance the understanding of the basic defect or treatment of cystic fibrosis.

 1967 Mangos JA, McSherry NR.
 Sodium transport inhibitory factor in sweat of patients with cystic fibrosis.
 Science 1967; 158; 135-6.
 [PubMed]